SunnyPharma

 Medicare GLP-1 Bridge 2026: $50 Copay, Who Qualifies & How to Enroll

 For most of Medicare’s history, it would not pay for a drug used only for weight loss.
-That changes on July 1, 2026.
-A temporary federal program called the Medicare GLP-1 Bridge lets eligible Part D members get Wegovy, Zepbound (KwikPen), or Foundayo for a flat $50 a month — the first time these medications are within reach through Medicare for weight management.
+That changed on July 1, 2026.
+A temporary federal program called the Medicare GLP-1 Bridge is now live, and eligible Part D members can get Wegovy, Zepbound (KwikPen), or Foundayo for a flat $50 a month — the first time these medications are within reach through Medicare for weight management.

-This guide explains exactly who qualifies, the three BMI categories, how to get a prescription approved, and the four catches that the insurer and clinic pages tend to leave out.
-All figures come from the Centers for Medicare & Medicaid Services (CMS) and are current as of June 2026.
+This guide explains exactly who qualifies, the three BMI categories, how to get a prescription approved now that the program is running, and the four catches that the insurer and clinic pages tend to leave out.
+All figures come from the Centers for Medicare & Medicaid Services (CMS) and are current as of July 2026.
 SunnyPharma is an independent education site — we don’t sell, ship, or dispense medication.

 Quick Answer

-From July 1, 2026 through December 31, 2027, eligible Medicare Part D members can get three weight-loss drugs — Wegovy, Zepbound (KwikPen), and Foundayo — for a flat $50 per month through the Medicare GLP-1 Bridge.
-You qualify based on your BMI and certain health conditions.
+The Medicare GLP-1 Bridge is live now.
+From its July 1, 2026 launch through December 31, 2027, eligible Medicare Part D members can get three weight-loss drugs — Wegovy, Zepbound (KwikPen), and Foundayo — for a flat $50 per month.
+You qualify based on your BMI and certain health conditions, and your provider can submit the prior authorization today.
 The program runs outside your regular Part D plan, and the $50 does not count toward your deductible or out-of-pocket cap.

 Medicare GLP-1 Bridge — At a Glance